 Have an image in your head of how your buyer looks, what is her personality, what sense of humour does she have, which words will she not like and which words will resonate with her?
 Dig deep into her persona and understand which websites she visits and what books she reads.
 You are creating the person who you are pitching to and if you understand them, you can get into their psyche and envisage how and what they will want to buy.

-Visualising and describing to your ideal buyer will also make copy descriptions more personal, persuasive and convincing.
+Visualising and describing to your ideal buyer will also make product descriptions more personal, persuasive and convincing.

 ● What’s in it for me?

 The buyer wants to immediately know what your product can do for them.
+And, a creative product description can help with this.
 Try to include features and benefits that they can relate to – often a buyer will have no interest in a just a list of details, products or specifications – but rather ‘what it can do for me’.
 Focus on how your product will make them feel and sell an experience!
 A feature is a fact about a product whereas a benefit is what the product can do for you.
 Turn around common problems to make them a benefit of your product.
 If you have an advantage over a competitor highlight that feature as a benefit and explain how your product avoids glitches and problems (without naming and shaming!)

 ● Appeal to your buyer’s imagination